MythicDrops/MythicDrops/docs/config/itemGroups.yml.md

----
-id: itemGroups_yml
-title: itemGroups.yml
+# itemGroups.yml
----

-## Configuration

 MythicDrops has a lot of configuration options.
 Below is the contents of the itemGroups.yml with inline explanations of what each configuration option does.

 ```yaml
 # You can create your own groups here.